-Read the following letter from R. K. PUCKLE, Esq., Collector of Tinnevelly, to the Acting Secretary to the Board of Revenue, dated 11th September 1868:-
+From R. K. PUCKLE, Esq., Collector of Tinnevelly, to the Acting Secretary to the Board of Revenue, dated 11th September 1868.

 I have the honor to submit for approval, a scheme for the Settlement of the river-irrigated villages of the Tinnevelly District.